networknt/light-doc/content/tool/consul/cluster-install.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 ### Introduction

-HashiCorp Consul provides distributed, highly available, datacenter-aware service discovery and configuration for microservices.
+HashiCorp Consul provides distributed, highly available, datacenter-aware service registry and discovery for microservices.
 It allows services to register itself and client to discover interested services.

-In the following tutorial, we are going to install a three nodes Consul server.
-It is recomended that you have 3 or 5 Consul servers running in each datacenter and each instance should be installed in a physical machine or a VM.
+In the following tutorial, we are going to install a three nodes Consul cluster in three KVM VMs.
+It is recommended that you have 3 or 5 Consul servers running in each data center and each instance should be installed in a physical machine or a VM.

 Here is the list of machines with Consul server to be installed.